erlide/erlide.github.io/articles/eclipse/developer/3b0_Building-and-distributing.md

 ## Building Erlide

-Building is done using [Buckminster](http://eclipse.org/buckminster).
+** This part is outdated **

-This has the great advantage that the build is done inside a regular Eclipse workspace, with the regular builders for that project, and we don’t have to bother to add custom build scripts for Erlang code (that also has to use the same config as in the IDE).
+Building is done using Maven and Tycho.

 For headless builds, the `org.erlide.releng` project contains all the necessary scripts and more detailed information.
 To drive the builds,